anupam587/verve-group/README.md

 Allocate sufficient resources (CPU, memory, disk) to the application and database servers to ensure optimal performance.
 Monitor resource usage and scale up or out as needed.
 ```

-### 3. Peak Period Performance (more than 1M requests/min)
+### 3. Operate App in Production
 #### Deployment:
 ```
 1. Choose a cloud provider or hosting service (e.g., AWS, GCP, Azure) for deploying your application.
+2. Use Jenkins to create the CI/CD pipeline
+3. Add few unit test cases (pytest framework) in application to test basic functionality before deploying in cloud.
-2. Set up a virtual machine (VM) or containerized environment (e.g., Docker, Kubernetes) to host your application.
+3. Set up a virtual machine (VM) or containerized environment (e.g., Docker, Kubernetes) to host your application.
-3. Deploy Application server and MongoDB server to the chosen environment.
+3. Deploy Application server on (ec2 or eks instances) and MongoDB server to the chosen environment.
 4. Configure network settings, security policies, and firewall rules to ensure proper communication and access control.
 ```
 #### Scaling: